maksym-odanets/PresentationVoiceover/README.md

 ## Usage

+1. Create a PowerPoint presentation and add your slides.
+2. For each slide, add notes that you want to be transformed into audio.
+You can add notes in PowerPoint by clicking on the "Notes" section at the bottom of the slide and typing your text.
+3. Save your presentation.
-1. Clone the GitHub repository to your local machine: `git clone https://github.com/maksym-odanets/presentation-voiceover`
+4. Clone the GitHub repository to your local machine: `git clone https://github.com/maksym-odanets/presentation-voiceover`
-2. Navigate to the directory: `cd presentation-voiceover/src`
+5. Navigate to the directory: `cd presentation-voiceover/src`
-3. Run the script with the necessary arguments.
+6. Run the script with the necessary arguments.
 For example: `python main.py --api-key YOUR_OPENAI_API_KEY --pptx-file PATH_TO_YOUR_PPTX_FILE --audio-dir PATH_TO_AUDIO_DIR`

 Replace `YOUR_OPENAI_API_KEY` with your actual OpenAI API key, `PATH_TO_YOUR_PPTX_FILE` with the path to the PowerPoint file you want to add voiceovers to, and `PATH_TO_AUDIO_DIR` with the directory where you want to store the audio files.

 The script will generate voiceovers for the slide notes in your PowerPoint presentation and save a new presentation with the voiceovers embedded.
+The audio files will be stored in the specified audio directory, or in a new directory in the system's temp directory if no audio directory is specified or if the specified directory does not exist.

 ### Arguments